zrg-team/NoLLMChat/README.md

 # NoLLM Chat

-The project aims to transform AI interaction by developing a platform that improves on typical LLM experiences.
-It seeks to make exploring AI technologies easy directly in web browsers, offering a flexible and visual interface.
-The goal is for users to engage with language models in a way that enhances creativity and experience, moving beyond simple chat interactions.
+The project aims to revolutionize AI interaction by creating a platform that enhances traditional LLM experiences.
+It strives to simplify the exploration of AI technologies directly within web browsers, providing a versatile and visual interface.
+The objective is to enable users to interact with language models in a manner that boosts creativity and enriches their experience, going beyond basic chat interactions.

 ## Intro